jundalisay/superblist/content/en/research/descartes/world/chapter-11.md

 - size and
 - solidity.

-This force is made up of the parts of the small heaven [air-aether] surrounding it.
+This force is made up of the air-aether of the small gravitational field surrounding it.
 This external air-aether rotates faster than the air-aether inside the Earth.

 The parts of the <!-- small heaven --> aether surrounding the earth-aether turns much faster than its parts around its center.
 This causes them to move away from its center with more force.